brightamegbor/OpenRide/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# OpenRide (Bolt ride hailing clone)

+Built using React, Openstreet map and Firebase.

+## When you clone this repo

-In the project directory, you can run:
+In the project directory, first run:

+### `yarn install`

+To install dependencies

+Then you can run

 ### `yarn start`